scottjbarr/similar/README.md

 Similar is a library of functions to assist in determining the similarity if arbitrary sets of data.

-At the moment only the calcululation of pearson scores is implemented.
+At the moment only the calculation of pearson scores is implemented.

 ## Installation